 Note: The 2nd hit of +, must be blocked low in order to punish with a 7 frame attack.

 One of the Terminator’s weaknesses is his noticeably weak range and lack of neutral control.
 When fighting against the Terminator, it’s ideal to stay out of range of his mix-ups and focus on outspacing him with long-ranged attacks and projectiles.
-The Terminator’s strongest mid is his +,, which can be easily avoided by walking back.
-The Terminator also does not have any fast projectiles, which will allow you to zone him out.
+The Terminator’s strongest mid attack is his +,, which can be easily avoided by walking back.
+The Terminator also does not have any fast projectiles, which will allow you to easily zone him out.
 It’s advised to stay away from the Terminator as much as possible to prevent him from getting in and applying his mix-ups.